 Here are several of the benefits of using cryptocurrency, and how doing so can change your outlook on money altogether.

-Unlike traditional payments, like cash and credit cards, cryptocurrencies are digital and encrypted; you cannot be ripped off in a transaction like you can be with legacy payment systems, and it is much harder to steal cryptocurrency compared to a wallet full cash.
-In a world where so many of our transactions are online, and our savings and credit rating are at stake at all times, anything that provides increased transactional security is a plus.
+Unlike traditional payments, like cash and credit cards, cryptocurrencies are digital and encrypted; you cannot be ripped off in a transaction.
+It’s much harder to steal cryptocurrency compared to a wallet full cash.
+In a world where so many of our transactions are online, and our savings and credit rating are always stake.
+Anything that provides increased transactional security is a plus.
 And there is currently no transaction mechanism that is currently more safe and secure than those that use cryptocurrency.

 Cut Out the Middleman